tagarelab/MultiGPUGridder/src/Documentation/MainPage.md

 The CUDA stream is assigned by simply passing the reference to the stream (&stream) to the FFTShift2DFilter::Update function.
 The other filters work in the same way.

-\section memory Host Memory Pointers

-All gpuGridder objects should share the same host memory pointers.
-For example, the volume array should be assesible to all the gpuGridder objects.
-To simplify this, the AbstractGridder, the parent class of both the MultiGPUGridder and gpuGridder classes, has static members for each array of HostMemory class type.

 \section matlab_wrapper Matlab Wrapper - Memory Persistance

 First, we need to have the host memory persistant when going back to Matlab in order to only need to allocate both the host and device memory once.